ka9q/ka9q-radio/README.md

 1. Efficient multichannel reception.
 A single Raspberry Pi 4 can simultaneously demodulate, in real time, every NBFM channel on a VHF/UHF band (i.e., several hundred) with plenty of real time left over.

 A mid-range x86 can handle the RX888 MkII at full sample rate (129.6 MHz), receiving multiple channels sumultaneously on all LF/MF/HF ham bands (or anything else) plus 6 meters.

+A Raspberry Pi 5 can handle the RX888 MkII at half sample rate (64.8 MHz), enough to receive up to 30 MHz.
+(An external hardware anti-alias filter is required, and "FFTW Wisdom" must be generated for the Pi5 to run this fast.)

 2. All I/O (both signal and control/status) uses IP multicasting.
 This makes it easy for more than one module, on the same computer or